CosmicDNA/screen-light/README.md

     cmake --build --preset release
     ```

-The final executable, `ScreenLight.exe`, will be located in the `build/mingw-release/` directory.
+The final executable, `ScreenLighteer.exe`, will be located in the `build/mingw-release/` directory.

 ## Architecture Diagrams

 The project's architecture and runtime behavior are visualized in the diagrams below.
 The PlantUML source files for these diagrams can be found in the `diagrams` directory and can be viewed or edited using a PlantUML-compatible tool, such as the PlantUML extension for VS Code.

-**Figure 1** provides a high-level component diagram, illustrating how `ScreenLight.exe` interacts with essential Windows system libraries like `user32.dll`, `gdi32.dll`, and `shell32.dll`.
+**Figure 1** provides a high-level component diagram, illustrating how `ScreenLighteer.exe` interacts with essential Windows system libraries like `user32.dll`, `gdi32.dll`, and `shell32.dll`.

 <p align="center">
   <img src="out/diagrams/component/component.svg" alt="Component Diagram">